OLAP in React Pivot Table component

 export default App;

-If the FieldList module is not injected, the Field List will not be rendered with the pivot table component.
+Note: If the FieldList module is not injected, the Field List will not appear in the Pivot Table.

 import * as React from 'react';